Bitcoin vs EOS: A feature by feature breakdown

 Prices: Bitcoin vs EOS

-How bitcoin works vs how EOS works
+How Bitcoin works vs how EOS works

-The world’s first cryptocurrency, bitcoin, is digital cash that only exists electronically.
-It features a peer-to-peer network which BTC holders can use to transfer coins, and there’s no central issuing body or authority that controls the amount of bitcoin in circulation.
+The world’s first cryptocurrency, Bitcoin is digital cash that only exists electronically.
+It features a peer-to-peer network which BTC holders can use to transfer coins, and there’s no central issuing body or authority that controls the amount of Bitcoin in circulation.

-The term EOS is often used to refer to both the EOS blockchain platform and its native EOS coin.
+The term EOS is often used to refer both to the EOS blockchain platform and its native EOS coin.
 The EOS platform is designed to offer an ecosystem where developers can build and deploy their own dapps.